Dr. Gabe Vargo

 (Haliaeetus leucocephalus)

 Abiaka was hatched in December 2009 and fell from his nest on Honeymoon Island, severely injuring his right wing.
 Two primary tendons that control the outer half of the wing were severed, rendering him incapable of flight.
-He weighs approximately 6 pounds and is anticipated to live 30-40+ years in captivity.
+He weighs a little over 6 pounds.

 Northern Crested Caracara